pkp/pkp-docs/dev/documentation/en/statistics.md

 Several service classes are available to access the compiled metrics data for submissions, files, geographic regions, institutions and more.
 Use these classes instead of going directly to the metrics tables.

-For example, get a list of the most viewed submissions.
+For example, get a list of the most viewed publications.

 ```php
 $totals = Services::get('publicationStats')->getTotals([